cunnane/xloil/docs/source/xlOil_Python/TypeConversion.rst

 addition, attempting to write to a Range during Excel's calculation cycle will fail.

-Annotating an argument with :py:class:`xlo.Range` will tell xlOil to pass the function an :py:class:`ExcelRange` object, or fail if this is not possible.
-An :py:class:`ExcelRange` can only be created when the input argument explicitly points to a part of the worksheet, not an array output from another function.
+Annotating an argument with :py:class:`xlo.Range` will tell xlOil to pass the function an :py:class:`Range` object, or fail if this is not possible.
+An :py:class:`Range` can only be created when the input argument explicitly points to a part of the worksheet, not an array output from another function.

-Annotating an argument with :py:class:`xlo.AllowRange` will tell xlOil to pass an :py:class:`ExcelRange` object if possible, otherwise one of the other basic data types (int, str, array, etc.).
+Annotating an argument with :py:class:`xlo.AllowRange` will tell xlOil to pass an :py:class:`Range` object if possible, otherwise one of the other basic data types (int, str, array, etc.).